VijayBheemineni/aws-cdk-python/README.md

 # What happens in 'cdk_helloworld_stack.py'.
 - This code defines the resources we need to create for our application.
-- Our CloudFormation stack uses Base class 'Stack' `class CdkHelloworldStack(Stack)`.
+- Our CloudFormation stack extends Base class 'Stack' `class CdkHelloworldStack(Stack)`.
 - Then we initialize our stack `def __init__(self, scope: Construct, construct_id: str, **kwargs)`
     - First parameter 'self' is the object itself.
     - Second parameter 'scope'.
 Whose is the parent of this stack.
 In our case we are saying 'app' is parent of our stack.